 Magnetic resonance imaging (MRI) can detect if a tumor or multiple sclerosis is irritating the trigeminal nerve.
 However, unless a tumor or multiple sclerosis is the cause, imaging of the brain is usually normal.
 The vessel touching the nerve root is difficult to see even on a high quality MRI.
 Tests can help rule out other causes of facial disorders.
 Trigeminal neuralgia is usually diagnosed based on the description of the symptoms provided by the patient.

-Treatments for Trigeminal Neuralgia
+Trigeminal Neuralgia Treatments

-There are many drawbacks and side effects to these medications.
+There are many drawbacks and side effects to these trigeminal neuralgia treatment medications.
 Some patients may need relatively high doses to alleviate the pain and the side effects can become more pronounced at higher doses.
 Anticonvulsant drugs may lose their efficacy over time.
 Many of these drugs can have a toxic effect on some patients.
 Patients often have to have their blood monitored regularly.

 Trigeminal Neuralgia Surgery